Published on Jul 06, 2016 and last reviewed on Dec 20, 2022 - 4 min read

 Article Overview: Depression is among the top five causes of morbidity in today’s world.
 It remains largely undiagnosed and underreported because of a lack of adequate knowledge, both among the patients as well as the physicians.
 It is majorly characterized by the presence of a continuous sad mood, anhedonia, and easy fatiguability along with a host of secondary symptoms, which aid in quantifying the severity of the depressive disorder.
 So, it is the need of the hour that awareness is raised among the masses regarding this illness that is soon poised to be the number one cause of morbidity.
 Read Article

 Depression has been recorded in the annals of history since time immemorial, but never has it assumed so much significance as it has in today’s world.
 With the advent of technology today, the human society is evolving by leaps and bounds with every passing day.
-As the saying goes that every co...
+As the saying goes that every coin h...
 Read Article

 Article Overview: Postpartum depression (PPD) or postnatal depression is a kind of depression that affects a new mother.
 80 % of all new moms experience baby blues, but if the symptoms are severe and it starts affecting your ability to care for your baby, then it is a sign of postpartum depression.
 Read Article

 Postpartum Depression Postpartum depression (PPD) or postnatal depression is a kind of depression that affects a new mother.
-80 % of all new moms experience baby blues, but if the symptoms are severe and it starts affecting your ability to care for your baby, then it is a sign of postpartum depress...
+80 % of all new moms experience baby blues, but if the symptoms are severe and it starts affecting your ability to care for your baby, then it is a sign of postpartum depressi...
 Read Article

-The above mentioned patient is suffering from Generalized Anxiety Disorder (GAD).
-GAD can be defined as anxiety and worry about several events and activities for a majority of the day.
-The anxiety and worry of GAD differs from normal anxiety by its excessiveness, the difficulty of controlling it, and their interference in our routi...
+Introduction: Generalized anxiety disorder (GAD) can be defined as anxiety and worry about several events and activities for an extended period or days.
+The anxiety and worry of GAD differ from normal anxiety by its excessiveness, the difficulty of controlling it, and their interference in our routi...
 Read Article

 Most Popular Articles

-Do you have a question on ?Ask a Doctor Online
+Do you have a question on Psychiatric Illness or Skin Disorder?Ask a Doctor Online